bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-2-connect-to-bc.md

 npm install ngrok -g
 ```

-2. Expose the web server on port 3000 to the Internet.
+2. Expose the web server on port 3000 to the internet.

 ```shell
 ngrok http 3000